Info icon

 cc-bigdata-project-112233

-03 Run compute url-maps list command (Windows/macOS/Linux) using the ID of the GCP project that you want to examine as the identifier parameter and custom query filters to describe the name of each load balancer (identified by an URL map) created for the selected project:
+03 Run compute url-maps list command (Windows/macOS/Linux) with the ID of the GCP project that you want to examine as the identifier parameter and custom output filters to describe the name of each load balancer (identified by an URL map) created for the selected GCP project:

 gcloud compute url-maps list